Internet Essentials Discount Connect More Discount Superfast Discount Select+ TV and Phone

 Be sure to enroll in paperless billing and automatic payments to get the lowest possible starting price.
 In an effort to reduce paper mail, they’re currently reducing bills $10 per month for customers that do automatic payments and email-based statements.

-The Blast!
-Internet plan is nearly the same in features as the Performance Select plan, only with faster speeds to support a larger home.
+The Fast Internet plan is nearly the same in features as the Performance Select plan, only with faster speeds to support a larger home.
 Xfinity claims eleven devices can work at once on this plan, which matches well to my own bandwidth calculations.
 It’s a good option if you have lots of smart devices in the house, particularly those with video such as baby monitors, home security cameras, etc.

-Blast! is currently offering several limited-time sign-up benefits.
+Fast is currently offering several limited-time sign-up benefits.
 If you sign up under a promotion you can get a Visa gift card, free Peacock Premium, and a free 4K streaming box.
 These sorts of deals come and go, so if they aren’t advertised when you read this, check out the “Tips for securing discounts” section below.

 4. Xfinity Select+ Triple Play (best for discounted TV service)